Multitask Learning and Bandits via Robust Statistics: Robust Multitask Contextual Bandits

-for appropriate choices of hyperparameters $\zeta_0$, $\zeta_{1,0}$, $\lambda_{0,j}$, $\lambda_{1,j,0}$, $\eta_0$, $\eta_{1,0}$, and $q$. \end{theorem} We provide expressions for the hyperparameter choices and a proof in Appendix~\ref{app:regret_sfixed}.
-Note that we make the mild assumption that $d$ and $N$ are both not too small; our approach is designed for problems where the feature dimension is nontrivial, and there are a reasonable number of instances to allow multitask learning.
-As we show in Section \ref{sec:experiments}, we obtain improved empirical results in practice even for modest values of $d$ and $N$.
+for appropriate choices of hyperparameters $\omega_0$, $\zeta_{1,0}$, $\eta_{1,0}$, $\lambda_{0}$, $\lambda_{1,0}$, and $q$ provided in Appendix~\ref{app:regret_sfixed_std}. \end{proposition} We provide a proof strategy in Appendix~\ref{sec:rmbandit-proofstrategy}, with details relegated to Appendix~\ref{app:regret_sfixed_std}.
+Note that we assume that $N$ is not \textit{too} small; our approach is designed for problems where there are at least a few distinct problem instances to enable multitask learning.
+In \S\ref{sec:experiments}, we show improved empirical results even for modest values of $N$.

+\begin{remark} The above result is based on our margin condition in Assumption \ref{ass:marcond}.
+As noted in \S\ref{sec:rmbandit-assmp}, we consider a more general $\alpha$-margin condition in Appendix~\ref{sec:margin_cond_dis}, and derive corresponding regret bounds that may scale polynomially in $T$ depending on the strength of the assumption. \end{remark}

-Next, we consider the regret of RMBandit for a single instance $j$.
-To make a direct comparison to existing regret bounds, the expected time horizon\footnote{Note that, given a fixed time horizon across all $N$ instances, the time horizon (i.e., number of observations) for a single instance $j$ is a random variable since the distribution of arrivals across instances ($\{Z_t\}_{t=1}^T$) is a random process.} for instance $j$ alone should be $T$.
-Since we expect $p_j = \Theta(\frac{1}{N})$ fraction of the total arrivals (across all $N$ instances) to be at instance $j$, we scale our total horizon as $\frac{T}{p_j} = \Theta(NT)$, which implies an expected time horizon of $T$ for instance $j$. \begin{corollary} Consider the same setting as in Theorem~\ref{thm:tmean_bdt_rgt_all} with a time horizon of $\frac{T}{p_j} = \Theta(NT)$.
-The cumulative expected regret of a single instance $j$ is
+Next, we consider the regret of \textsf{RMBandit} for a single instance $j$.
+To make a direct comparison to existing regret bounds with time horizon $T$, we rescale the expected time horizon\footnote{Note that, given a fixed time horizon across all $N$ instances, the time horizon (i.e., number of observations) for a single instance $j$ is a random variable since the distribution of arrivals across instances ($\{Z_t\}_{t=1}^T$) is a random process.} for instance $j$ to be $T$ as well, i.e., since we expect $p_j = \Theta(1/N)$ fraction of the total arrivals at instance $j$, we scale our total horizon as $T/p_j = \Theta(NT)$. \begin{theorem} Consider a total time horizon of $T/p_j = \Theta(NT)$, so instance $j$ has expected time horizon $T$.
+When $N = \Omega(\log(d)\log(T))$, the cumulative expected regret of instance $j$ of \textsf{RMBandit} satisfies